DavidUgborugbo1/DavidUgborugbo1/README.md

 My name is Ugborugbo David

 🌐I am passionate about problem-Solving & tech innovation.<br/>
-💻Skilled in problem solving, logical thinking and eager to master technologies like python, javascript and cloud computing.<br/>
+💻Skilled in problem solving, logical thinking and eager to master technologies like Machine Learning, python, javascript and cloud computing.<br/>
 Always focusing on turning ideas into real world tools that make life better and smarter<br/>

 You can connect with me on [instagram](https://www.instagram.com/aether_geist)